Please note that the information on this webpage is for guidance only - it should not be construed as legal advice.

 Before your assessment

-You will first need to apply to your funding body for the DSA.
-If SFE is your funding body you can access the application form at the link above, though you will need to send it with the necessary evidence by post.
+You will first need to apply to your funding body for the DSA. in most cases this will be Student Finance England (SFE).
+If SFE is your funding body you can access the application form at the link above.

 Your funding body will confirm whether or not you qualify for the DSA.
-If you do qualify, you will receive a DSA1 letter by post and email.
-There will be a link to the DSA-QAG website to assist with locating an assessment centre.
+If you do qualify, you will be emailed an approval letter, SFE refer to this as the DSA1.
+You will be provided with a link to access a list of the assessment centres.
+You will need to call the centre to make an appointment..

-Please be aware that the University of Westminster houses its own assessment centre called Central London Assessment Services (CLASS).
-They can arrange an assessment for you at 101 New Cavendish Street or at Harrow.
+Please be aware that the University of Westminster has its own assessment centre called Central London Assessment Services (CLASS).
+They can arrange an assessment for you at Wells Street, Harrow, Marylebone or Chiswick.
+They can also offer you an assessment at Queen Mary University and London South Bank University..

 Making an appointment